This post may contain affiliate links. Please see our disclosure policy for more details.

 • If using frozen strawberries, you will need to cook a bit longer.

-• My family loves the texture and the pop you get from the whole chia seeds.
-However, if you desire a smoother consistency, puree the jam in a food processor or blender.
-You will still see the seeds but they won't be as visible.
+• My family loves the texture and subtle pop of whole chia seeds, but for a smoother jam, you can puree in a food processor or blender.
+The seeds will still be there, just less noticeable.

 Serving Suggestions